 - Add 2 tablespoons olive oil to large pot over medium-high heat.
 Once oil is hot and shimmering, place beef roast in pot.
 Sear 3 to 4 minutes, then flip and sear 3 to 4 minutes more.
 Repeat until all sides of beef roast are golden brown.

 - When beef is seared, pour in beef broth, orange juice, and lime juice.
-Cover pot with lid and cook over medium-high heat 2 to 2 ½ hours, until beef is tender and can be easily shredded with forks.
+Cover pot with lid and cook over medium-low heat 2 to 2 ½ hours, until beef is tender and can be easily shredded with forks.

 - Transfer cooked beef roast to cutting board.
 Using 2 forks, shred beef roast completely.